dhise/dhise.github.io/README.md

 # dhise.github.io

+6.15.24
+finishing up player movement/detection in game added player script to new repo

 5.21.24
 Man almost a year has gone by since python.
 Have floated between a few languages and have recently dug into C++